 HRI owns a 15.4% stake in its management company, Herald Investment Management Limited (HIML), which was valued at £5.1m as at 31 December 2021.
-HIML also manages an OEIC, The Herald Worldwide Technology Fund (which has more exposure to large-cap companies than the trust) and two venture capital funds, which have ceased to make new investments.
+HIML also manages an open-ended investment company (OEIC), The Herald Worldwide Technology Fund (which has more exposure to large-cap companies than the trust) and two venture capital funds, which have ceased to make new investments.